Former NJ fire chief charged with child sex assault

 He was being held at Camden County Jail on Friday and New Jersey 101.5 did not know whether he had an attorney who could speak on his behalf.

-Prosecutors did not release other details about the child.
+Camden County Prosecutor Mary Eva Colalillo did not release other details about the child.

 Sergio Bichao is deputy digital editor at New Jersey 101.5.
 Send him news tips: Call 609-359-5348 or email sergio.bichao@townsquaremedia.com.